The Mole (American TV series) season 2: Episode 5

 Think or Sink: Three players volunteered as the group's best runners, three as the best swimmers, and one as the biggest talker.
-The swimmers and the talker were taken to a swimming pool, where the swimmers would have to tread water for as long as possible.
-At every five-minute interval, one swimmer would have to carry a 500g weight.
+The swimmers and the talker were taken to a swimming pool, where the swimmers had to tread water for as long as possible.
+At every five-minute interval, one swimmer had to carry a 500g weight.
 Meanwhile, the talker communicated by phone to the three runners, each of whom was responsible for finding the answer to a question located somewhere in the town they were in.
-Once those three questions were correctly answered, the talker used the letters marked in specially-marked blanks on the answer key to form a fourth answer.
+Once those three questions were correctly answered, the talker used the letters marked in specially marked blanks on the answer key to form a fourth answer.
 If the fourth answer was correctly unscrambled before the three swimmers gave out, the challenge was won.
 This challenge gave viewers one of the most memorable moments of the season, as Katie (deemed the talker) neglected to transfer a lone "G" from the original three answers to the fourth one, resulting in a loss.

-Get the Key: The three players who did not take part in the above challenge were taken to a dungeon, where each of them were locked in their own separate cells.
-The key to open their cells was tied by a string around a light bulb in the center of the room, which served as the room's only source of light; breaking the light would be necessary to release the key, but would result in the room going pitch dark.
+Get the Key: The three players who did not take part in the above challenge were taken to a dungeon, where each was locked in a separate cells.
+The key to open their cells was tied by a string around a light bulb in the center of the room, which served as the room's only source of light; breaking the light was necessary to release the key but would result in the room going pitch dark.
 The team had 3 hours for one of them to retrieve the key and release themselves from the cell.
 The player that did so was then offered an exemption by leaving the other two players in their cells overnight.
-No money was at risk, but leaving the players in their cells would prevent them from having a previously-arranged video chat with a loved one that night.
+No money was at risk, but leaving the players in their cells would prevent them from having a previously arranged video chat with a loved one that night.